sapegin/washingcode-book/manuscript/070_Naming_is_hard.md

 The extreme cases would be:

 - One-liner functions, where the scope of a variable is a single line: easy to follow (example: `[8, 16].map(x => x + 'px')`).
-- Global variables: a variable can be used or modified anywhere in the project, and there’s no way to know which value it holds at any given moment, which often leads to bugs.
+- Global variables, whose shope is infinite: a variable can be used or modified anywhere in the project, and there’s no way to know which value it holds at any given moment, which often leads to bugs.
 That’s why many developers are [advocating against global variables](https://wiki.c2.com/?GlobalVariablesAreBad) for decades.

 Usually, the shorter the scope, the better.
 However, religious scope shortening has the same issues as splitting code into many teeny-tiny functions: it’s easy to overdo it and make the code less readable, not more.